-- If students withdraw under the UMA withdrawal process before the start of a payment period for which they have been charged, a student receives a refund of 100% of tuition charges. - If students withdraw under the UMA withdrawal process after the start of a payment period for which they have been charged but before or at the 60% completion of the payment period, students are issued a pro rata refund as follows: - The pro rata amount of tuition refunded is determined by dividing the number of calendar days remaining after a student's last date of attendance in a payment period by the number of calendar days in the payment period in which the withdrawal occurred.

-- o The number of calendar days in a payment period is defined as the number of days from the start of a payment period until the last day of the last course a student was scheduled to attend in the payment period.
-Scheduled breaks of 5 calendar days or more and periods of Leave of Absence are excluded from the calculation. - After the completion of 60% of a payment period, tuition is 100% earned, and no tuition refund is made. - If a student begins class and withdraws, in addition to tuition, the student is responsible for the registration fee, if included on the enrollment agreement, after completion of the first class.
+- If students withdraw under the UMA withdrawal process before the start of a payment period for which they have been charged, a student receives a refund of 100% of tuition charges. - If students withdraw under the UMA withdrawal process after the start of a payment period for which they have been charged but before or at the 60% completion of the payment period, students are issued a pro rata refund as follows: - The pro rata amount of tuition refunded is determined by dividing the number of calendar days remaining after a student's last date of attendance in a payment period by the number of calendar days in the payment period in which the withdrawal occurred. - The number of calendar days in a payment period is defined as the number of calendar days from the start of a payment period until the last day of the last course a student was scheduled to attend in the payment period.
+Scheduled breaks of 5 calendar days or more and periods of Leave of Absence are excluded from the calculation. - After the completion of 60% of a payment period, tuition is 100% earned, and no tuition refund is made.